-46 Page Table of Contents Index Fundamentals of Organic Chemistry (465) Grades 11-12 5 credits
+Fundamentals of Organic Chemistry\ (465)

-Prerequisite: Students must have achieved an unweighted grade of 77 in Honors Biology and Honors Chemistry or 93 in CP Biology and CP Chemistry.
+Prerequisite: Achieved an unweighted grade of 77 in Honors Biology and Honors Chemistry or 93 in CP Biology and CP Chemistry.

 This course is designed as an additional chemistry elective for the college bound student interested in a science field.
 It is recommended in particular for those students planning a career in biological science, medicine or higher fields of chemistry.
 The course presents the fundamental principles of organic (carbon) chemistry.
 This course will include chemical processes and spatial orientation and apply geometry concepts.
 It is not intended to be taken in lieu of a Physics course, but as additional elective science.